 If you are thinking of buying life insurance so that the payout can be used to fund any inheritance tax payable on your estate, then you'll probably need to look at a policy called 'whole of life' insurance, as these are policies that run until you die.
 This is a specialist area and you should take appropriate advice to ensure that you've calculated the correct sum for the inheritance tax that will be due and so that it is separated from your estate.
 A specialist life insurance adviser* can do this at no extra cost to you.

-What type of life insurance policy should I have?
+Choose the right type of life insurance

 - Whole of Life Insurance - pays out a lump sum of money whenever you die.
 This type of insurance doesn't have an end date so it will eventually pay out.
 It's usually only needed if you want to make provisions for a potential inheritance tax bill upon your death.
 Sometimes, it can simply be used to leave a sum of money after you die.
 The fact that it will eventually pay out is reflected in the cost.